This article describes the formula syntax and use of the SHEET function in Microsoft Excel.

 Example

-Copy the example data in the following table, and paste it in cell A1 of a new Excel worksheet.
-For formulas to show results, select them, press F2, and then press Enter.
-If you need to, you can adjust the column widths to see all the data.
+Copy the following entire table and paste it in cell A1 (and adjacent) of a new Excel worksheet.
+If you do not automatically see the results, select formula, press F2 and press Enter.
+Adjust column widths if needed to see everything.

 Formula |